-I was lucky enough to be exposed to music at an early age; my Dad was an amazing folk musician who dragged our family to the barn dances he played every weekend.
-Initially I learnt the piano, but that all changed when I first heard the brass band at my high school, St Leo's College (Melbourne).
+I was lucky enough to be exposed to music at an early age; my Dad was an amazing folk musician who dragged our family to the barn dances at which he played every weekend.
+Initially I learnt the piano, but that all changed when I heard the brass band at my high school, St Leo's College (Melbourne).

 For me there was something magical about that sound and those instruments.
-I count myself lucky to have landed in a place with such a strong culture of music-making, and an absolute devotion to the tuba dominated my teenage years.
-I played in National and Local Championships, winning several Soloist prizes (including the Victorian Bands League Junior Champion of Champions and second place in the National Finals).
-I was then invited to join the Adult Championship Section (then called A Grade) Box Hill City Band, playing and competing all around Australia.
+I count myself lucky to have landed in a place with a strong culture of music-making, and devotion to the tuba dominated my teenage years.

-After such a great start my tuba career came to a bit of an abrupt halt when I had a major jaw operation at the start of University, meaning that my embouchure was radically reshaped and, subsequently, rendered unusable for a few years.
+After such a great start my tuba career came to an abrupt halt when I had a major jaw operation at the start of University, meaning that my embouchure was reshaped and, subsequently, rendered unusable for a few years.
 As I was still obsessed with music, I made the choice to study classical singing and embarked on a career in the opera world which continues to this day, both as a performer and teacher.

 TUBA (ALL KEYS)